 Why not explore the narrow streets of the Old Town, with its charming mix of antique, vintage and independent shops, restaurants and cafes.

 Wander along Rockanore with its iconic tall black net shops, built for the harbours fishermen to traditionally dry their nets.
-Home, also to the Jerwood Gallery, which houses a fabulous permanent collection of 20th and 21st century British art and regularly changing exhibitions.
+Home, also to the Hastings Contemporary, which houses a fabulous permanent collection of 20th and 21st century British art and regularly changing exhibitions.

 Climb aboard Britains steepest funicular railway, which ascends up to the Country Park and its breathetaking views of the East Sussex and the south coast or take the second funicular railway from George Street up the West Hill, to find the remains of Englands first castle built by William the Conqueror.